clsync/clsync/README.md

 4. Installing
 -------------

+Debian/ubuntu-users can try to install it directly with apt-get:

+    apt-get install clsync

-First of all, you should install dependencies to compile clsync.
-As you can see from GNUmakefile clsync depends only on "glib-2.0", so on debian-like systems you should execute something like
+If it's required to install clsync from the source, first of all, you should install dependencies to compile clsync.
+As you can see from GNUmakefile clsync depends only on "glib-2.0", so on debian-like systems you should execute something like:

-"apt-get install libglib2.0-dev autoreconf gcc".
+    apt-get install libglib2.0-dev autoreconf gcc

 Next step is generating Makefile.
-To do that usually it's enought to execute "autoreconf -i && ./configure".
+To do that usually it's enought to execute:

+    autoreconf -i && ./configure

 Next step is compiling.
-To compile usually it's enough to execute "make".
+To compile usually it's enough to execute:

+    make

 Next step is installing.
-To install usually it's enough to execute "su -c 'make install'".
+To install usually it's enough to execute:

-Also, debian-users can use my repository to install the clsync: deb [arch=amd64] http://mirror.mephi.ru/debian-mephi/ unstable main
+    su -c 'make install'

 5. How to use